 At Dee Banks we aim to provide every pupil with a curriculum that is varied, balanced, challenging, engaging, personalised and motivating to them as individuals.
-Staff provide a seamless blend of class topic work and specific teaching around personal targets (from pupils’ Education Health Care Plans and termly Individual Education Plans) to support pupils to reach their full potential.
+Staff provide a seamless blend of class topic work and specific teaching around personal goals (from pupils’ Education Health Care Plans and Personalised Learning Intention Maps) to support pupils to reach their full potential.
 The development of pupils’ cognitive skills is planned for in detail.
-However, we also consider the work we do to develop communication, independence, confidence, emotional resilience and self-help skills as a vital part of our overall curriculum.
+However, we consider the work we do to develop communication, independence, confidence, emotional resilience and self-help skills as a vital part of our overall curriculum.
 This supports pupils to access both the school and wider community and to continue to learn.

 Whilst specific curriculum content in different classes will reflect the age and needs of each group, a multi-sensory approach to learning is evident across school.
 This includes a wide range of visual and tactile resources and equipment to promote engagement and enhance learning.
 Music and sound are used extensively as part of class routines/ lessons and to develop specific skills including communication and interaction.
 Work which engages a range of senses is carried out for many pupils as appropriate to their learning needs.